 2. Vitamin K2: Best food sources include fermented foods such as natto, tempeh, kimchi, sauerkraut and fermented grass-fed dairy sources such as cheese.
 Pasture-raised egg yolk and bone marrow in bone broth also contain K2.
-I recommend supplementing with high doses of K2, such as 1-2 mg daily if you have osteoporosis.
-I use the Thorne D3/K2 here
+I recommend supplementing with moderate doses of K2, such as 1-2 mg daily if you have osteoporosis.
+I use the Vitamin D3/K2 Power here

-3. Omega 3 Fatty Acids: These help to reduce inflammation and provide building blocks for healthy bone tissue and hormones that regulate bone tissue formation.
+3. Omega 3 Fatty Acids: These help to reduce inflammation and provide building blocks for healthy hormones that regulate bone tissue formation.
 Eat grass-fed meat, pasture-raised eggs, wild caught fish, green veggies and flax/chia/hemp/pumpkin seeds.
 I also recommend supplementing with 1-2 grams of high quality fish oil daily.

 4. Magnesium: This mineral is necessary for over 325 enzymes in the body and is key for all vitamin D regulating pathways.
 Best food sources include green vegetables, seeds and grass-fed dairy.
 Juicing greens is one of the best ways to load up magnesium stores.
 If you under a lot of stress, I recommend supplementing with brain calm magnesium here